CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_context_profile.html.markdown

 * `cloud_vendor` - (Required) Name of the vendor. e.g. "aws", "azure".
 * `annotation` - (Optional) Annotation for object Cloud Context profile.
 * `name_alias` - (Optional) Name alias for object Cloud Context profile.
 * `type` - (Optional) The specific type of the object or component.
-Allowed values are "regular" and "shadow".
+Allowed values are "regular", "shadow", "hosted" and "container-overlay".
 Default is "regular".

 * `hub_network` - (Optional) Hub network Dn which enables Transit Gateway.